tommichaelis/inkle/README.md

 # inkle

-**Note: inkle won't work for you until suck a time as incremental-dom is added to the cljsjs package repository.
+**Note: inkle won't work for you until such a time as incremental-dom is added to the cljsjs package repository.
 I have a pull request waiting, and will remove this message as soon as it's merged.**

 Easy [Incremental Dom](http://github.com/google/incremental-dom) rendering using [ClojureScript](http://github.com/clojure/clojurescript).